jrpool/rallytree/README.md

 # Bugs

 In mid-January 2021, a Rally bug was discovered that stopped RallyTree’s verdict-acquisition operation from returning correct results.
 Rally wrongly reported that test cases with defects had defect counts of 0.
-RallyTree relies on the correctness of this count.
+RallyTree relied on the correctness of this count.
 This bug caused reports from the verdict-acquisition operation to omit all defects.
 Broadcom confirmed this bug and stated that we would be notified of progress in its correction.
-A temporary code change has been introduced to circumvent this bug.
+A temporary code change was introduced to circumvent this bug.
+On 13 April 2021 Broadcom notified us that the bug had been corrected, and we verified the correction.

 # Version notes

+Version 1.9.2 copies more properties of user stories and test cases than previous versions did.

 Version 1.9.1 increases the modularization of the application by moving two additional operation-specific blocks of code from `index.js` to the operation-specific code files.